Sweet Cicely

 Perennial

 Sweet cicely is a big, soft Apiaceae perennial with ferny leaves, a gentle anise scent, and umbels of white flowers that read "Victorian cottage meets bear buffet."
 Leaves, unripe seeds, and roots have been used like sweet seasoning — reduces sugar need in fruit dishes say the old herbals.
-It prefers cool, moist summers; subtropical and tropical Americas is marginal, so plant in dappled shade with rich soil and realistic expectations. ☀️💧 Sun and Water: - Light shade to half-day sun in hot climates. - Steady moisture; mulch to keep roots cool. - Deep, humus-rich loam. ✂️ Propagation: - Fresh seed (germination drops as seed ages). - Division in early spring or fall.
+It prefers cool, moist summers; subtropical and tropical Americas is marginal, so plant in dappled shade with rich soil and realistic expectations.
+Light shade to half-day sun in hot climates.
+Steady moisture; mulch to keep roots cool.
+Deep, humus-rich loam.
+Fresh seed (germination drops as seed ages).
+Division in early spring or fall.
+Snip tender Sweet Cicely growth in cool mornings for best texture -- heat-stressed leaves taste like their day job.
+Flowers at full color for peak volatiles; seeds when pods rattle but before they self-sow across paths.
+Dry herbs in thin layers; deep piles steam themselves into compost.

 Good Neighbors